astamm/riot/cran-comments.md

 * Modified VTK source files to avoid compilation warnings arising when using LLVM or Apple clang or GNU gcc compilers.
+* Shipped a shrunk version of VTK source files to avoid unsuccessful downloads from VTK website.

 ## Test environments
 * local macOS R installation, R 4.2.2